EBB2675/schema-studio/README.md

 - **Namespace filtering**: Limit traversal to a base namespace; optionally include cross-module links.
 - **Bird's-eye overview**: Switch to Overview mode to list packages/classes for any branch.
 - **Editable quantities**: Toggle Editable mode to add, rename, or remove quantities from the selected class card.
+- **Optional overlays**: Inheritance edges and dtype/shape metadata are opt-in toggles (off by default).
 - **Export**: Save the current graph as JSON or a PDF (PNG-backed) snapshot.

 ---